SobamboS/Bazar_Ecommerce_Website/README.md

-# REST API for an E-Commerce Application
+# REST API for Bazazr E-Commerce Website

 * I developed this REST API for my e-commerce application.
 This API performs all the fundamental CRUD operations of any e-commerce platform with user validation at every step.
 * This project was developed and continuosly developing as one of my final projects @SEMICOLON AFRICA.